Drupal-NYC/drupalcampnyc/README.md

 Build the theme: `lando npm run build`

 Build the theme automatically when changed: `lando npm run watch`

+Get a one-time log in URL for user 1: `lando drush uli`

 ## Enable XDebug